khe-le/mlh-project-sample/README.md

 **How it works**

 Using Hasura Cloud, I deployed a Hasura GraphQL engine with access to a Postgres database.
 The demo webpage subscribes to this database through a GraphQL endpoint to get real-time resource data with GraphQL subscription query.
 Whenever a resource is added or removed on the frontend, the page uses the GraphQL mutation queries to update the Hasura database.
 No backend server is needed.
+On the Hasura console, I also set up a database schema for the app, but I only use the table Resources_Data for this code sample.

 ## Setting Up